Decorating for Halloween doesn’t have to be scary.. unless you want it to be.. bwahahahahahah. (Did that sound creepy in your head? It did in mine.)

 Another thing I love about Halloween is getting the kids involved in decorating.
 Partly because I want them to love it like I do, but also crafting and making it fun hopefully takes any of the creepiness out of it since they’re still a little young for really ghoulish stuff.

-Here’s a few DIY projects we did last year.
-I got the ideas from Pinterest of course.
-You can check out my Frugal Florida Mom Pinterest DIY Halloween board for these ideas and a ton more that I plan to try this year.
+Here’s a few DIY projects inspired by Pinterest of course.
+You can check out my Frugal Florida Mom Pinterest DIY Halloween board for these ideas and a ton more.

 Then place battery-powered tee light candles inside to make them look like they’re glowing.
 They look awesome on the mantle, as a table centerpiece or in the kids’ room.